keyu-wang-2002/Layer-Pruning-Harms-Inference-Scaling/README.md

 ## Structure
 `lib/`: Implementation for pruning strategies

-`eval/`: Implementation for Evaluating sequential and parallel test-time scaling
+`eval/`: Implementation for evaluating sequential and parallel test-time scaling

 `train/`: Implementation for LoRA fine-tuning and Full fine-tuning